erikblank/word-add-in-with-react-and-tailwind/README.md

 # word-add-in-with-react-and-tailwind
-Template for building word add in already setup with tailwind and react
+Template for building word add in already set up with tailwind and react